audreyfeldroy/complexity/docs/tutorial.rst

 Open a web browser to http://127.0.0.1:9090.
 You should see your newly generated site!

-In the next release, the following will also occur during Complexity's generation process:
+In an upcoming release, the following will also occur during Complexity's generation process:

 * CSS will be minified and concatenated.
-* SCSS will compiled to CSS, then minified and concatenated.
+* SCSS and/or LESS will compiled to CSS, then minified and concatenated.
 * JS will minified, concatenated, and obfuscated.

 Development is happening at a rapid pace, so stay tuned.
 To keep updated, watch